romanmatv/MusicCoverCompress/README.md

 # MusicCoverCompress

-Simple program for compress cover image to fixed size and extract album cover from music tags by taglib
+Simple console program for compress cover image to fixed size and extract album cover from music tags by taglib.
+Accepting any images and music files, auto parse.
+Saving a compressed cover next to the source file.

 The program accepts settings from settings.ini
 ```ini